UoM-ResPlat-DevOps/SpartanMechEng/Lessons/Lesson_1.md

 ### Part I: Accounts and Projects
 * Spartan uses its an authentication that is tied to the university Security Assertion Markup Language (SAML).
 The login URL is `https://dashboard.hpc.unimelb.edu.au/karaage`
 * Users on Spartan must belong to a project.
 Projects must be led by a University of Melbourne researcher (the "Principal Investigator") and are subject to approval by the Head of Research Compute Services.
 Participants in a project can be researchers or research support staff from anywhere.
-* Projects have their own project directory for files (500GB default).
 -- *Slide End* --

 -- *Slide* --
+### Part I: Accounts and Projects
+* Select Department from this list: `https://gitlab.unimelb.edu.au/resplat-cloud/uom-cloud-dashboard/blob/uom/queens/nectar_dashboard/rcallocation/choices_dept.py`
+* Projects have their own project directory for files (500GB default, can be increased to 1TB or 10TB with approval).
+-- *Slide End* --

+-- *Slide* --
 ### Part I: Logging In
 * To log on to a HPC system, you will need a user account and password and a Secure Shell (ssh) client.
 Linux distributions almost always include SSH as part of the default installation as does
 Mac OS 10.x.
-For MS-­Windows users, the free PuTTY client is recommended (http://putty.org).
+For MS-Windows users, the free PuTTY client is recommended (http://putty.org).
 * To transfer files use scp, WinSCP, Filezilla (`https://filezilla-project.org/`), or rsync.
 * Example login: `lev@spartan.hpc.unimelb.edu.au`
 -- *Slide End* --